TL;DR

 3. Decide what to do with non-compliant leads

 After you have TrustedForm Verify enabled, you need to actually use it.
 This means filtering out non-compliant leads.
-Verify will tell you whether the text is suitable for your use and whether you have one-to-one consent.
+Verify will tell you whether your requirements have been met.
 However, once you have this data, you need to decide what to do with it.

 As Christopher explains, it’s up to you to determine your strategy.
 You might choose to reject leads that fail the Verify check, provided you’ve discussed and agreed on this with your vendor.
 Alternatively, you might decide not to contact these leads to avoid the risk of violating the new TCPA updates.
 Another option is to email them to obtain additional consent, ensuring you’re fully covered.